Slevinski/SignWriting_Character_Viewer/README.md

 Reference
 ----------
-The character encodings used in the SignWriting Character Viewer are defined in an Internet Draft submitted to the IETF: [draft-slevinski-signwriting-text][26].
+The character encodings used in the SignWriting Character Viewer are defined in an Internet Draft submitted to the IETF: [draft-slevinski-formal-signwriting][27].
 The document is improved and resubmitted every 6 months.
-The character design has been stable since January 12, 2012.
+The ASCII character design has been stable since January 12th, 2012.
-The current version of the Internet Draft is 07.
-The next version is planned for November 2016 and will contain the Unicode 10 Proposal.
+The Unicode character design has been stable since July 14th, 2017.

 - - -